CITM-UPC/VertX-Game-Engine/README.md

 - Hardware: (**Status: Functional**) / Detects user CPU, RAM, and GPU Data and Displays it, Info on SDL Compiled and Linker status.

 ***Hierarchy Window***
-- Game Object Hierarchy:  **Status: Functional** User is able to see all Game Objects rendered into scene.
+- Game Object Hierarchy: (**Status: Functional**) / User is able to see all Game Objects rendered into scene.
 Selecting Game Object opens information on Mesh, Texture, and Transform in *Inspector Window*.

+***Asset Window***
+- Asset Visibility: Users able to see Asset Folder in Project, Assets are displayed in grid similar to Unity and Unreal Stylizing.
+Drag&Drop from Asset Window is in development.

+***Game Objects***
+- Game Objects Rendering: Game Objects rendering possible from *Top Menu: Game Object* window.
+- Game Object Primitives: Pyramid, Cylinder, Cube, Sphere & more primitives available for rendering from *Top Menu: Game Object*.
+- Game Object Meshes: BakerHouse and Race Car meshes are renderable from *Top Menu: Game Object*.
+- Drag&Drop: FBX meshes and textures able to be rendered in Scene from local PC drag location.
+- Drag&Drop Storage: Dragged FBX/Texture objects are stored within the project in Assets Folder with subfolders titled "FBX_Assets" & "Image_Assets" based on file extension.

+***Inspector***
+!Requires selection of Game Object in Hierarchy!
+- Game Object Name: Game Object name is displayed on top of inspector window.
+Renaming method functionality is being implemented using IMGUI input text.
+- Game Object Transform: Game Object Rotation, Scaling, and Positioning shown.
+Only Visual.
+Functional implementation in progress.
+- Game Object Mesh: Game Object mesh path viewable, Game Object mesh visibility toggle visually implemented, Indexes & Vertices numbers are visible on Game Object selection.

 **Camera**: